What’s not to love about a good ol’ bowl of hearty & delicious Veggie Loaded Turkey Chili!?

 If you pre-chop the veggies the day or two before, you can save a considerable amount of time and have dinner on the table in less than 30 minutes.
 Woot!
 We’re all about easy weeknight meals and if you’re a consistent reader of our blog, you know we’re fans of weekend meal prepping.
 Pre-chopping veggies makes for a big time saver during the week.

 The world is your oyster when it comes to topping your bowl of Veggie Loaded Turkey Chili.
-There are so many options including some of my faves – avocado or guacamole, cilantro, chopped jicama, fried plantains, Kalona SuperNatural sour cream, cheddar cheese, Jalapeños and Jackson’s Honest crushed chips.
+There are so many options including some of my faves – avocado or guacamole, cilantro, chopped jicama, fried plantains, sour cream, cheddar cheese, Jalapeños, and some crushed tortilla chips.
 You do you!

 - 1 lb. lean ground turkey, beef or chicken